mitc-mcla/mitc-mcla.github.io/_posts/2016-06-05-how-i-traveled-the-world-in-6-months.markdown

 <p id="footnote10"> </p>[10] Megabus is a quality, low-cost charter bus service from city to city.
 It functions similarly in the United States.
 Route availability mostly covers Western Europe.
 Meinfernbus is Europe’s version of Megabus.
 Similar in quality, price, and destinations.
 Route availability covers Western and Central Europe.
 I always booked overnight bus rides.
 Instead of sleeping at a hostel, I slept on the bus so my accommodation and transportation expense was the cost of my bus ticket.

-<p id="footnote11"> </p>[11] <a href="https://goo.gl/photos/6Ba9GY42veufKvvU9" target="_blank">BlaBlaCar</a> is similar to Uber.
+<p id="footnote11"> </p>[11] BlaBlaCar https://goo.gl/photos/6Ba9GY42veufKvvU9 is similar to Uber.
 A ride comparable in distance from San Francisco to Los Angeles (8 hours) would only cost €30 in Europe with BlaBlaCar.
 I would use BlaBlaCar if it were in the United States.

 Best Ridesharing Options: